tawanda-maseva/problem_solving/README.md

 # problem_solving
-A collection of hackerrant problems that l have solved or currently solving
+A collection of hackerrank problems that l have solved or currently solving